garden-io/garden/docs/advanced/using-remote-sources.md

 ## How it Works

-Garden git clones the remote repositories to the `.garden/sources/projects` and `./garden/sources/modules` directories.
+Garden git clones the remote repositories to the `.garden/sources/` directory.

 Repositories in `.garden/sources/projects` are handled like any other directory in the main project.
-They're scanned for `garden.yml` files and the modules found are synced to the `.garden/build` directory.
+They're scanned for `garden.yml` files and the defenitions found are synced to the `.garden/build` directory.

-In the case of remote modules, Garden first finds the module `garden.yml` file in the main project and then knows to looks for the source code for that module under `./garden/sources/modules`.
-As for other modules, the code gets synced to the `./garden/build` directory.
+In the case of remote actions, Garden first finds the action `garden.yml` file in the main project and then knows to looks for the source code for that action under `./garden/sources/actions`.
+For builds the code is also synced to the `./garden/build` directory.

-Linked sources and modules are handled similarly except Garden uses the local path instead of the `./garden/sources` paths.
+Linked sources and actions are handled similarly except Garden uses the local path instead of the `./garden/sources` paths.
 Additionally, Garden watches the local paths when in watch mode.

 Garden keeps track of the repository URL so that it can remove stale sources from the `.garden/sources` directory if the URL changes.